-(Jan.
-27, 2016) At his first State of the School address on Wednesday University of Colorado School of Medicine Dean John J. Reilly, Jr., MD, named five recipients of Transformational Research Funding awards.
+At his first State of the School address on Wednesday January 27, 2016, University of Colorado School of Medicine Dean John J. Reilly, Jr., MD, named five recipients of Transformational Research Funding awards.

-Last fall, Reilly announced a competitive process for applicants to seek funding for proposals that would position the University of Colorado School of Medicine as a leader in cutting-edge and emerging fields, attract extramural funding, help recruit and retain outstanding faculty, enhance education and training, and positively impact human lives and society in Colorado, the nation and the world.
+In the fall of 2015, Dean Reilly announced a competitive process for applicants to seek funding for proposals that would position the University of Colorado School of Medicine as a leader in cutting-edge and emerging fields, attract extramural funding, help recruit and retain outstanding faculty, enhance education and training, and positively impact human lives and society in Colorado, the nation and the world.

 The proposals were selected by an external review committee.

 The five selected proposals are:

 Data Science to Patient Value (D2V), is a multidisciplinary research initiative that focuses on Big Data methods, their applications to medicine and health care delivery, and ultimately, the achievement of high value, patient-centered health care.

 The GI and Liver Innate Immune Program (GALIIP), aim to diagnose, treat and understand gastrointestinal and liver disease in children and adults.